-For years debates have raged as to which silver screen live-action portrayal of Batman is the best.
-For 30-somethings, the answer seems to be more often Michael Keaton of Batman (1989) and its sequel Batman Returns (1992), while 20-somethings seem more attached to Christian Bale in Christopher Nolan’s trilogy between 2005 and 2012.
-When we posed the question to our loyal readers via Facebook recently, the response was passionate and en masse, but the debate remained open, Keaton and Bale matching one another’s appeal to top the poll with some 70% of the overall voting, the likes of Val Kilmer, George Clooney, Ben Affleck and classic Batman himself Adam West seemingly falling fowl to headlining vastly less popular franchises.
+Debates have raged for years as to which silver screen live-action portrayal of the Batman is the best.
+For those who experienced their youth in the 80s and 90s, the answer seems to be more often than not Michael Keaton of Batman (1989) and its sequel Batman Returns (1992), while those who experienced their adolescence throughout the 2000s seem more attached to Christian Bale in Christopher Nolan’s Dark Knight Trilogy between 2005 and 2012.
+When we posed the question to our loyal readers via Facebook recently, the response was passionate and en masse, but the debate remained open, Keaton and Bale being no more justified as “best ever Batmen” as the original silver screen hero Adam West, SnyderVerse front man Ben Affleck, or 2022’s megahit-leading Robert Pattinson, at least in the eyes of our social media collective.

-In this edition of Ranked, we’re looking to settle the debate (or more likely pour fuel onto the fire) once and for all, taking into account the popular consensus, our passionate readers, the artistry behind each portrayal and the accuracy in which each actor managed to channel the energy of both Batman and Bruce Wayne.
+That’s why, in this edition of Ranked, we’re looking to settle the debate once and for all.
+Taking into account the popular consensus, the artistry behind each portrayal, the accuracy in which each actor managed to channel the energy of both Batman and Bruce Wayne, and the overall critical reception of each performer in their leading role, we have listed each of the 7 actors to play a live-action feature version of Batman from worst to best.
 In this list, it doesn’t matter how good the films were, it only matters how well the Batmen Batmanned.

 If you ever want to see an actor completely checked out of what he’s doing, then look no further than George Clooney in Batman & Robin (1997).

-Starring in the 2nd Joel Schumacher entry to the franchise and probably the most ill-received Batman movie ever, Clooney was always going to be at a disadvantage when it came to the great Batman portrayals, but in watching him (very) closely in Batman & Robin it’s clear to see that he already knew what a disaster the whole thing was bound to be.
+Starring in the 2nd Joel Schumacher entry in the franchise and probably the most ill-received Batman movie ever, Clooney was always going to be at a disadvantage when it came to the great Batman portrayals.
+But, in watching him (very) closely in Batman & Robin, it’s clear to see that he already knew what a disaster the whole thing was bound to be.

 Largely vacant and seemingly only temporarily awake, Clooney floated through the film with such a lack of intensity that you’re left to wonder if the Bat-nipples became a part of his outfit just to cover for his absence of actual enthusiasm.